 I was part of the strategy team.
 I was responsible for user experience and content strategy for the new website.
 I lead the UX work producing all deliverables and presenting them to the client between January 2017 to April 2017.
 I also worked with a digital strategist to conduct research and develop the web strategy.

 Our client approached us with two primary objectives — to refresh the design and function of the website; and to build a flexible user-friendly CMS that is expandable and mobile friendly.

 The website contained over 500 pieces of content plus 3 years of blog content.
 Our task was to create a new user-centered and content-focused website within 7 months.
 To meet our objectives we needed to conduct some research.

 Interviews and Audits

 As the UX lead for this project, I conducted a user experience, content and SEO audit of the existing site.
-My goal was to uncover the CDF story from the content.
+My goal was to uncover the Chemonics story from the content.
 Each piece of content needed to be evaluated by specific criteria: